 The second possibility for Prime Day 2022 is July 18-20, giving Amazon an extra week to prepare, in case it's necessary.

-Either way, we know it's coming in a couple of months, so it's time to get a wish list ready.
+Either way, we know it's coming soon, so it's time to get that wish list ready.

 What is Amazon Prime Day?